 February in the garden is all about tidying up, sorting out and getting ready for spring.
-Although spring still feels far away, the first signs of longer days and better weather are definitely starting to show.
+Although spring might still feel quite far away, the first signs of longer days and better weather are definitely starting to show.
+We’ve got loads of garden ideas for February to get you going – the big thing this month is just getting back out there and starting to plan what you want to do with the garden this year.

 Give your shed some TLC